Seleucia/goca/README.md

  * Please becareful with the open-cv implementation for optical flow.
 We observe that there can be significant differences at computed the optical flows.
    * We extract optical flow with at the image-size of 256
    * You should use same parameters to extract optical flow for all the datasets.
  * We did our best to follow comon evaluation strategies however there are differences in earlier works.
+We mostly follow: [A Large-Scale Study on Unsupervised Spatiotemporal Representation Learning
+](https://arxiv.org/abs/2104.14558).
+We saw most of the works follow it, however we observe following differences:
-For instance, CoCLR and VICC uses different learning rate-schedule during fine-tuning.
-Selavi uses different features for evalaution than others.
-Some models use batch-norm and some not.
+    * For instance, CoCLR and VICC uses different learning rate-scheduler during fine-tuning.
+    * We observe differences in fine-tuning duration.
+    * Selavi uses different features (extracted from different layer) for evalaution than others.
+    * We also observe that number of projection layer changes significantly in earlier works.
+    * We observe also significant differences in optimizers and learning-rate scheduler during pre-training.
 ## Citation
 ```
 @inproceedings{gocaweakly,